wotakumoe/wotaku/docs/glossary/audio.md

 ___

-Using this formula we get (without any dithering applied),
+This formula provides the following dynamic ranges: (without any dithering applied),
 - 8bit :mdi-arrow-right-thin: 49.93dB
 - 16bit :mdi-arrow-right-thin: 98.089dB
 - 24bit :mdi-arrow-right-thin: 146.25dB

-With 16-bit audio, the maximum possible undithered dynamic range is ~96 dB, and with noise-shaped dithering the perceived dynamic range can be increased to >=120dB.
-A typical quiet home room won't have a significantly lower noise floor than 30 - 40dB, therefore the minimum threshold at which a listener should experience the noise floor of the audio itself over the ambient noise is well beyond the point where one would go deaf.
-Any higher bit depth is far more relevant for audio processing, rather than playback.
+16-bit audio produces a maximum possible undithered dynamic range of ~96 dB, and with noise-shaped dithering applied, the dynamic range can increase upwards of 120dB.
+A average quiet home room won't have a significantly lower noise floor than 30 - 40dB.
+The minimum threshold at which a listener should experience a noise floor louder than that of ambient noise is well beyond the point where one would cause damage to their hearing.
+Bit depths greater than 16 are far more relevant for audio processing, rather than playback.

-For 24-bit audio, the dynamic range exceeds human hearing capabilities.
-However, the increased file size may not be justified for most people.
+24-bit audio possesses a dynamic range exceeding the human hearing capabilities.
+With the increase in file size, it may be hard to justify the storage of these higher bit width files.

 :::